jkniest/hue-it-documentation/docs/authentication/cloud/README.md

 ```

 ## Refresh your access token
-Access tokens are usally short-lived.
+Access tokens are usually short-lived.
 They expire after some hours.
 So, you'll need to
 refresh them.
 The hue-it library makes it super easy.
 After you passed in your old
-access and refresh token, you'll just need to call a refresh method.
+access and refresh token, you'll need to call a refresh method.

-Afterwards you get new tokens.
+Afterward, you get new tokens.
 Don't forget to override your old tokens
 for later usage.

 ```php